AnaSed 20 InjectionThis page contains information on AnaSed 20 Injection for veterinary use.

 AnaSed 20 InjectionThis treatment applies to the following species:

-Xylazine, a nonnarcotic compound, is a sedative and analgesic as well as a muscle relaxant.1 Its sedative and analgesic activity is related to central nervous system depression.
-Its muscle relaxant effect is based upon inhibition of the intraneural transmission of impulses in the central nervous system.
-The principal pharmacological activities develop within 10 to 15 minutes after intramuscular or subcutaneous injection, and within three to five minutes following intravenous administration.
+Xylazine, a non-narcotic compound, is a sedative and analgesic as well as a muscle relaxant.1 Its sedative and analgesic activity is related to central nervous system depression.
+Its muscle relaxant effect is based on inhibition of the intraneural transmission of impulses in the central nervous system.
+The principal pharmacological activities develop within 10 to 15 minutes after intramuscular or subcutaneous injection, and within 3 to 5 minutes following intravenous administration.

-A sleeplike state, the depth of which is dose-dependent, is usually maintained for one to two hours, while analgesia lasts from 15 to 30 minutes.
-The centrally acting muscle relaxant effect causes relaxation of the skeletal musculature complementing sedation and analgesia.
+A sleeplike state, the depth of which is dose-dependent, is usually maintained for 1 to 2 hours, while analgesia lasts from 15 to 30 minutes.
+The centrally-acting muscle relaxant effect causes relaxation of the skeletal musculature complementing sedation and analgesia.

 In animals under the influence of xylazine, the respiratory rate is reduced as in natural sleep.
 Following treatment with xylazine, the heart rate is decreased and a transient change in the conductivity of the cardiac muscle may occur as evidenced by a partial atrioventricular block.
 This resembles the atrioventricular block often observed in apparently normal animals.2 Intravenous administration of xylazine causes a transient rise in blood pressure, followed by a slight decrease.

-Xylazine does not have an effect on blood clotting time or other hematologic parameters.
+Xylazine has no effect on blood clotting time or other hematological parameters.

 AnaSed 20 Injection Indications